Communication (COMM)

 COMM 3133 Digital Civility

-This course explores the emergence of the digital public sphere and impacts on American culture, politics, and medicated relationships.
-It focuses on the way post-truth culture shapes Americans views of themselves and their relationships to one another.
+This course explores the emergence of the digital public sphere and impacts on American culture, politics, and mediated relationships.
+It focuses on the way post-truth culture shapes Americans' views of themselves and their relationships to one another.
 It goes on to provide practical strategies for navigating this challenging universe, including online research skills and conflict management techniques to build consensus and generate effective public action.

 COMM 3163 Writing for Performance